treeman/jonashietala/drafts/lets_build_a_voron_printing_tuning.markdown

 When I re-ran the print and stopped messing with it, the printer spit out a functional print:

 ![Honestly, pretty good quality.](/images/trident/print_exhaust.jpg)

+Other things weren't that good:

+![A part needed to mount the Nevermore filter to the extrusion.
+It's hard to see in this image, but the top edge is drifting upwards quite a bit.](/images/trident/not_great_nevermore_mount.jpg)

+Simpler models seem to print well, but it struggles with more complex geometry.
+While I can probably use this Nevermore mount with some sanding, this level of quality isn't high enough to for example print parts for a VORON.

+More tuning is needed.

 # Print tuning